SWEET FENNEL SAUSAGE IS DELICIOUS…

 PLEASE NOTE: The nutritional data is provided by NutriFox and may not be 100% accurate.

-Final Thoughts on the Sweet Fennel Sausage Recipe:
+Sweet Fennel Sausage Recipe:

 What a happy discovery.
 I don’t think that I’ve ever experienced sweet fennel sausage before.
 The flavor is really rounded and deep, with the salty playing nicely against the sweetness of the fennel and balsamic vinegar.
 The toasted fennel seeds add a nuttiness that was the finishing touch to this recipe.